-Alison Bashford explores how modern (post c.
+Alison Bashford explores first how modern (post c.
 1780) population changes have entered discussion on the Anthropocene.
-She asks how historians, might (not should) begin to answer this question, with attention to both accelerating global net population growth and local population decline.
+Second, she asks how historians specifically, might (not should) begin to answer this question, with attention to both accelerating global net population growth and local population decline.
 She considers the ‘Anthropocene’ (not, say, ‘climate change’), since the former is an historical as well as a geological phenomenon, and, it turns out, a familiar one.
-In one version, the parameters of the Anthropocene are simply what historians have long called ‘the modern period’ or ‘industrialization’.
-The Anthropocene was core business for historians long before it was named by atmospheric chemists.

 - Alison Bashford, Laureate Professor in History at the University of New South Wales

 - Response by Kavita Sivaramakrishnan, Associate Professor of Sociomedical Sciences at Columbia University

 - Chaired by Maureen Raymo, Co-Founding Dean of the Climate School at Columbia University

 Free and open to the public; registration required to receive Zoom link.
 Please email firstname.lastname@example.org with any questions.

 Part of the Climate and Society series.
 Hosted by

 - Dean of Humanities

 The Center for Science and Society makes every reasonable effort to accommodate individuals with disabilities.
 If you require disability accommodations to attend a Center for Science and Society event, please contact us at email@example.com or (212) 853-1612 at least 10 days in advance of the event.
 For more information, please visit the campus accessibility webpage.